AvneetSidhu/MarketDisseminationServer/README.md

 Serialization:

 Utilizes the Jackson library to handle JSON serialization and deserialization of messages sent to and from clients.

 ## How It Works
 Client Connection:

 Clients connect to the WebSocket server and subscribe to updates for specific securities.
+Client connections are organized by subscription to securities in a ConcurrentHashMap (Channels).

 Order Processing:

-Buy and sell orders are processed and added to the order book.
+Buy and sell orders are generated, processed and added to the order book.
 The order book matches orders based on time-price priority and FIFO principles.

 Real-Time Updates:

 Clients receive real-time updates about the order book’s state, such as new orders, executed orders, and changes in order quantities.